 2. THE CAKE was made my mother and mother in law, 2 layers each (one was an extra cutting layer, we had a lot of guests), then iced by a professsional cake decorator.
 My husband expressed very few preferences about the day, his only stipulations being a square cake and the white rose of Yorkshire had to be included.
 So a square cake it was (again as with photography, cake styles were very different then) and my mum set off to visit 3 of her Aunts to round up the family cake tins that were residing between them.
 As she collected each tin, each Aunt supplied her with their version of the "family receipe", each getting significantly boozier than the last.
 My mums layers were cooked to 2 of those receipes and duly fed, whilst my mother in law used recipes from her family.
-Once the royal icing was completed a silver vase (that was my christening present from my godfather) was placed on the top with flowers to complement my bouquet.
-As tradition dicated, we kept the top layer and it was my sons christening cake, 3 years later.
+A silver vase (that was my christening present from my godfather) was placed on the top with flowers to complement my bouquet.
+As was tradition, we kept the top layer and it was my sons christening cake, 3 years later.

 3. THE BRIDESMAIDS were my sister, god daughter/cousin, another two of my cousins (sorry to the other two who I couldn't ask) and my husbands niece.
 Five in all and my Mum made all the dresses.
 We had a trip to Bombay stores in Bradford, if you haven't been and it's within reach, it has the most amazing range of fabrics, from silks to faux fur, lycra to tweed and everything inbetween.

 WHAT WAS YOUR MAGIC MOMENT?